 Shopping is often a challenging chore.
 What to make for dinner is a daily conundrum unless you're fond of the same meal every day, every week, every year of your life.
 It is especially challenging when you try to quit smoking and need healthy substitutions to feed your oral fixation and give a kick-start to your immune system.

 Did you know that 49.8% of the diets of adult Australians meet the daily fruit standard but only 7% meet the daily vegetable standard?
 You may find shopping and cooking more interesting if you learn a bit about some of the foods that appear in your produce aisle.
 We have put together a list of interesting produce facts to spotlight some of the healthy traits of everyday veggies and a caution about one fruit.
-Read on for some interesting tidbits that showcase the heroes of your produce aisle.
+Read on for some interesting tidbits that showcase the heroes of your grocery aisle.

 Asparagus: This popular spring plant is a feisty disease fighter.
 The following are in the Asparagus arsenal:

 - Loaded with vitamins A, C, E, and B-complex, asparagus is also a good source of potassium for cardio-vascular health, and zinc for healthy skin.

 - High in glutathione, this much-maligned veggie is an anti-carcinogen.

 - Another ingredient, rutin, keeps blood vessels from rupturing and appears to offer protection against radiation.

 In Australia, you can find green, white, and purple asparagus.
 We harvest green asparagus above ground but we dig white asparagus from under the ground.
 The purple asparagus plant is a different variety than the others and gets its colour from the high level of antioxidants (anthocyanins).

 Beetroots.
 It's very sad but many consumers who buy fresh beetroots cut off the tops and throw them away.
 You are throwing away healing food that you can sautee with garlic and oil and use as in many recipes as you would silverbeet.